Decide which program you're eligible for

 Remember, we're looking for people who are personable, practical, commercially-savvy, as well as flexible.
-Our lawyers undertake complex and innovative legal work, so it's important that our clerks and graduates are motivated individuals who aren’t afraid of a challenge.
+Our teams undertake complex and innovative work, so it's important that our clerks and graduates are motivated individuals who aren’t afraid of a challenge.

 We are also interested in learning more about your outside interests.
 You need to be able to balance your professional and personal lives, and have fun!

 Most importantly, we are looking for people we'd enjoy working alongside, and who would enjoy working alongside us.
 We want clerks and graduates who embody the firm's behavioural values of trust, respect and co-operation and our foundation value of highest ethical standards in all that they do.

 So that's you – what about your application?
 Here are some tips to assist in your preparation:

 1. When screening applications we take into account such things as:

 2. Have the following information ready when you commence the online application.
 Please note that you need to enter/paste text rather than upload your CV and cover letter:

 - CV and cover letter

 - Information from your university academic transcript, including specific university subject scores and WAM (weighted average mark).